Emma Ishta: Early life

-Ishta was born in Brookfield, Queensland, Australia.
+Emma Ishta was born in Brookfield, Queensland, Australia.
 She has a younger brother, Thomas Douglas-Powell, who is a professional volleyball player.

 Ishta was educated at St Aidan's Anglican Girls' School in Corinda, Brisbane, Queensland.
 She was later accepted into the music program at Queensland University of Technology but deferred her studies to pursue modeling.

 Career

-Ishta began modeling around age 13.
-She began working with IMG Models when she was 15 and relocated to New York in 2009.
+Emma Ishta began modeling around age 13.
+She started working with IMG Models at 15 and relocated to New York in 2009.

-In 2014, Ishta began to venture into acting and landed guest roles on Black Box, Power, and Manhattan Love Story.
+In 2014, Ishta began to venture into acting, landing guest roles on Black Box, Power, and Manhattan Love Story.
 She starred in her first film, I Smile Back, in 2015.

 In May 2014, it was announced that Ishta had been cast in the lead role of Kirsten Clark in the American TV series Stitchers.
 The Freeform series premiered on 2 June 2015.
-In September 2017, it was announced that the series had been cancelled after three seasons.
+In September 2017, it was announced that the series had been canceled after three seasons.

 Personal life

-On September 8, 2012, Ishta married New York native and playwright Daniel James McCabe.
+On September 8, 2012, Emma Ishta married New York native and playwright Daniel James McCabe.
 They both starred in his play The Flood, which premiered at the 2014 New York International Fringe Festival and won the Award for Excellence in Playwriting.
 Through this marriage, she has one stepdaughter.
 On June 16, 2016, the couple welcomed their first child together, a son.